iHawke/postman-basics/notes.md

 ### Homework
 - Study the API documentation and use the `limit` query parameter in the `/books` endpoint.
-- Try out different values.
+- Try out different values for `limit`.
 - Can you make the API return a status code 400?